-As people switch to shampoo bars, some will undergo a transition period which can make or break their resolve to go zero waste.
+As people switch to shampoo bars, some will undergo a transition period that can make or break their resolve to go zero waste.
 They can experience oily or dry scalp, frizzy, waxy hair strands, and other unpleasantness.
 This happens because the hair has to learn to live without the synthetic chemicals it is used to.

 Commercial liquid shampoos are usually made with detergent surfactants that can strip the natural protective oils from your hair.
-While you may feel your hair running smooth and silky, your scalp is actually dry and extra oily (due to excess excess sebum (natural oil) production.
+While you may feel your hair running smooth and silky, your scalp is actually dry and extra oily (due to excess sebum (natural oil) production.

 Not The Right Shampoo Bar

 Ultimately, you can also feel weird or uncomfortable with the shampoo bars you use because it is not the right one for you.
 Everyone is different, so feel free to try and explore which shampoo bars work for you.
 What’s great and really zero waste about shampoo bars is their multipurpose design.
 You can use them as soap if they don’t work for your hair.